5 tips for switching career paths

 3. Have realistic goals

 Chances are that you're not going to walk into a new career and make more money than you did before.
 Set realistic salary goals for yourself during the transition, and weigh the long-term benefits of any position you're offered.
-A well-paying temp position may not seem ideal, but if there's a good chance it could turn into a full-time job in six months, it might be worth considering.
+A well-paying contract position may not seem ideal, but if there's a good chance it could turn into a full-time job in six months, it might be worth considering.

 4. Use your professional network